Diffraction of singularities for the wave equation on manifolds with corners: Introduction

 Subsequent work has been focused primarily on characterizing the bi\-char\-ac\-ter\-is\-tics on which singularities can propagate, and on describing the strength and form of the singularities that arise.
 The propagation of singularities on manifolds with boundary was first understood in the analytic case by Sj\"ostrand \cite{Sjostrand3,Sjostrand2,Sjostrand4}, and subsequently generalized to a very wide class of manifolds, including manifolds with corners, by Lebeau \cite{Lebeau4,Lebeau5}.
 In the $\mathcal{C}^\infty$ setting employed here, the special case of manifolds with conic singularities was studied by Melrose-Wunsch \cite{Melrose-Wunsch1} and \emph{edge manifolds} (i.e., cone bundles) were considered by Melrose-Vasy-Wunsch \cite{mvw1}.
 Vasy \cite{Vasy5} obtained results analogous to Lebeau's in the case of manifolds with corners, and it is the results of this work that directly bear on the situation studied here.

 While the foregoing results characterize which bicharacteristics may carry singularities for solutions to the wave equation, they ignore the question of the regularity of the diffracted front.
-In general, we expect a singularity in $\WF^s$ (which is to say, measured with respect to $H^s$) to propagate \emph{strongly}, i.e.\ certain ``geometric'' bicharacteristics through the point in question must also lie in $\WF^s;$ in simple cases, these are known to be those which are locally approximable by bicharacteristics that miss the corners and reflect transversely off boundary hypersurfaces.
+In general, a singularity in $\WF^s$ (which is to say, measured with respect to $H^s$) must propagate \emph{strongly} in the sense that some bicharacteristics through the point in question must also lie in $\WF^s.$ The general expectation is that these are certain ``geometric'' bicharacteristics; in simple cases, these are known to be those which are locally approximable by bicharacteristics that miss the corners and reflect transversely off boundary hypersurfaces.
 More generally, we can define geometric bicharacteristics as follows: To begin, we \emph{blow up} the corner, i.e.\ introduce polar coordinates around it; this serves to replace the corner with its inward-pointing normal bundle, which fibers over the corner with fiber given by one orthant of a sphere, $S^f \cap (\RR^+)^{f+1}.$ We will define \emph{geometric} broken bicharacteristics passing through the corner as those that lift to the blown-up space to enter and leave the lift of the corner at points connected by \emph{generalized broken geodesics} of length $\pi$ with respect to the naturally defined metric on $S^f \cap (\RR^+)^{f+1},$ undergoing specular reflection at its boundaries and corners.\footnote{The actual definition is considerably complicated by the existence of glancing rays, and is discussed in detail in \S\ref{subsection:bichars}.} Bicharacteristics that enter and leave the corner at points in a fiber that are not at distance-$\pi$ in this sense are referred to as ``diffractive.''
-See Figure~\ref{fig:cornerimp}. \rbm{Explain other geometric ray in Figure}
+See Figure~\ref{fig:cornerimp}.

 It turns out that subject to certain hypotheses of \emph{nonfocusing,} the singularities propagating along diffractive bicharacteristics emanating from the corner will be weaker than those on geometric bicharacteristics.
 In particular, the fundamental solution satisfies the nonfocusing condition, hence one consequence of our main theorem is as follows: